 A recent SBA 8(a) procurement fraud schemes and corruption case resulted in four retired and one active-duty Army National Guard officials pleading guilty for their role in procurement fraud crimes under the SBA 8(a) Program.

 The National Guard Bureau procured the mentioned contracts under the Small Business Administration’s 8(a) Certification Program.
 Government employees and contractors must be aware of serious criminal penalties under the Anti-Kickback Statute and other procurement fraud schemes and corruption laws that can have serious criminal consequences and penalties.
 See full DOJ decision here.

-Note: When hiring a federal criminal defense lawyer, make sure that you hire one that understands government contracts and legal issues important to SBA fraud cases in addition to federal criminal laws.
+Note: When hiring a federal criminal defense lawyer, make sure that you hire one that understands government contracts and legal issues important to SBA Corruption and small business fraud cases in addition to federal criminal laws.
 One without the other can produce disastrous results.

 Increased Procurement Fraud Schemes and SBA 8(a) Fraud Corruption Oversight: According to the Department of Defense INSTRUCTION, NUMBER 7050.05, dated May 12, 2014

 All DOD components are required to investigate all significant SBA fraud investigations of government contract fraud schemes or corruption related to procurement activities affecting its organization.

 The Instruction also emphasizes that “all possible criminal, civil, contractual, and administrative remedies are identified to cognizant procurement and command officials and Department of Justice (DOJ) officials, as appropriate, and that appropriate remedies are pursued expeditiously.”

 - There is no doubt that government contractors are subject to increased scrutiny for procurement fraud crimes including SBA 8(a) fraud and SBA corruption.

 - Consequences of procurement fraud Such allegations and indictments can have a grave impact of contractors and federal employees involved in the procurement process.

-There seems to be a special increase of procurement fraud under the 8 a Program.
-Give the unique statutory power for 8(a) certified companies to get federal government contracts outside of the competitive process; it can be very tempting for large businesses and non 8(a) certified companies to become involved in procurement fraud and corruption schemes.
+There seems to be a special increase in procurement fraud under the 8 a Program.
+Give the unique statutory power for 8(a) certified companies to get federal government contracts outside of the competitive process; it can be very tempting for large businesses and non 8(a) certified companies to become involved in procurement fraud and SBA corruption schemes.